Updated January 2019

 The host organisation, in consultation with PNZ, may pursue secondary sponsorship for the tournament, provided that such sponsorship does not conflict with that of the national sponsors.
 The host clubs may hold a raffle if they wish.

 All PNZ tournaments will be played to the F.I.P.J.P.
 Rules as adopted by PNZ.
-A copy of the current rules will be provided by PNZ to the Tournament Director and Tournament Co-ordinator and must be available to players during the tournament.
+A copy of the current rules is provided on the PNZ website and updated regularly.
+A copy of the rules should be available to players during the tournament.

-Technical Director of Tournaments – The PNZ Technical Director of Tournaments will set the entry fee, send out entries, collate entries, and provide the Tournament Director with the format and all necessary documentation to run the tournament.
-Changes to the tournament format or documentation can only be authorised by the Technical Director of Tournaments.
+National Manager Tournaments – The PNZ National Manager of Tournaments will set the entry fee, send out entries, collate entries, and provide the Tournament Director with the format and all necessary documentation to run the tournament.
+Changes to the tournament format or documentation can only be authorised by the PNZ National Manager of Tournaments.
 They will also order and supply to the local regional co-ordinator all trophies required for the Tournament.

 Tournament Director - PNZ will appoint and fund (if required) a Tournament Director suitably trained in the computer version of the Sport Software favoured by PNZ.
-Where possible they will be appointed from local people with suitable skills and training, however if none are available the Technical Director of Tournaments will either fill this role, or appoint someone from a different district.
-The Tournament Director will give a briefing (including a Health and Safety briefing) at the beginning of the tournament, input all results to the computer, put up each round and results during play and ensure the full results are received by the Technical Director of Tournaments the evening the tournament is completed.
+Where possible they will be appointed from local people with suitable skills and training, however if none are available the National Manager of Tournaments will either fill this role, or appoint someone from a different district.
+The Tournament Director will give a briefing (including a Health and Safety briefing) at the beginning of the tournament, input all results to the computer, put up each round and results during play and ensure the full results are received by the National Manager of Tournaments the evening the tournament is completed.
 The Tournament Director controls the process of the tournament throughout the event.

-Tournament Co-ordinator - The host Club shall appoint a Tournament Co-ordinator who will liaise with the Tournament Director and Technical Director of Tournaments.
+Regional Tournament Co-ordinator - The host Club shall appoint a regional Tournament Co-ordinator who will liaise with the Tournament Director and National Manager of Tournaments.
 The name and contact details of the Tournament Co-ordinator must be provided to PNZ at least two months in advance of the tournament.
-The Tournament Co-ordinator must be non-playing, clearly identifiable and available to the Tournament Director, Tournament Umpire and players to consult with throughout the tournament.
+The regional Tournament Co-ordinator must be non-playing, clearly identifiable and available to the Tournament Director, Tournament Umpire and players to consult with throughout the tournament.

 The host organisation must supply people to assist in the running of the registration desk and the results table for the duration of the tournament.
 Also, personnel to manage the facilities (e.g. shelter, seating, toilets), morning and afternoon teas, lunches and be available to provide general information.
 These people should be separate to the Tournament Co-ordinator.

-The tournament Co-ordinator should ensure as much publicity as practical for the event, contacting local radio and newspaper, putting entries in the sports draw and results in the paper on the evening the event finishes.
+The regional Tournament Co-ordinator should ensure as much publicity as practical for the event, contacting local radio and newspaper, putting entries in the sports draw and results in the paper on the evening the event finishes.

 Tournament Reports and Results

-The Tournament Director will ensure the Technical Director of Tournaments receives a full copy of the results from first place to last on the evening the tournament is completed.
+The Tournament Director will ensure the National Manager of Tournaments receives a full copy of the results from first place to last on the evening the tournament is completed.

-The Technical Director of Tournaments will be responsible for distributing these results to the Technical Director of Representation, the website manager and the coaches within 24 hours of the tournament being completed.
+The National Manager of Tournaments will be responsible for distributing these results to the appropriate person for publication on the website and Facebook.

-The Tournament Co-ordinator should organise for the results to be published in the local newspaper or other media within 24 hours of the tournament completion.
+The regional Tournament Co-ordinator should organise for the results to be published in the local newspaper or other media asap after the completion of the tournament.

-The Tournament Co-ordinator must supply a descriptive report (including results and photos) for publication (in the magazine, website and other social media) to the Technical Director of Tournaments within three days of the completion of the tournament, and the Technical Director of Tournaments will distribute this report to the relevant personnel.
+The regional Tournament Co-ordinator must supply a descriptive report (including results and photos) for publication (in the magazine, website and other social media) to the National Manager of Tournaments within three days of the completion of the tournament, and they will be responsible to distribute this report to the relevant personnel.

-Both the Tournament Director and Tournament Co-ordinator will write a detailed report, focusing on administrative and organisational matters, to be forwarded to the Technical Director of Tournaments within one week of the event.
+Both the Tournament Director and regional Co-ordinator will write a report, focusing on administrative and organisational matters, to be forwarded to the National Manager of Tournaments within one week of the event.

-The Tournament Umpire must write a report to the Technical Director of Umpiring within one week of the event.
+The Tournament Umpire must write a report to the National Manager of Umpiring within one week of the event.

-All Results sheets are to be kept and given/sent to the PNZ Technical Director of Tournaments.
+All Results sheets or Sport Software files are to be kept and given/sent to the PNZ National Manager of Tournaments.

 1. If the terrain has a permanent solid boundary, such as the low wooden edges of former bowling greens, the dead ball line should be at least 30cm from them (to allow the boule to completely cross the dead ball line).